ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 We were asked to brainstorm about possible topics and collected them on a Confluence page.
 These questions needed consideration:
 - What would help us in our everyday office life?
-- Which topic are on our I-always-wanted-to-work-on-that list?
+- Which topics are on our I-always-wanted-to-work-on-that list?
 - Can we come up with a topic that suits our omnichannel strategy?

-Even my team member Birgit and I (as "non-developers") found a topic that we would like to work on:  Improving the [About us page](/about/) of the DevPortal.
+Even my team member Birgit and I (as "non-developers") found a topic that we would like to work on: improving the [About us page](/about/) of the DevPortal.

 ## Two weeks before the hackathon

 Lots of topics were collected and added to the list.
-Now, it was time to decide which topic we'd like to join.
+Now it was time to decide which topic we'd like to join.
 Let me tell you, it was a tough decision.
 So many different topics, and all of them were interesting!
-Some suggestions aimed to improve our processes and workflows, such as a standardized on-boarding process, unified PR pipelines, a performance test, or a Circle CI wallboard.
+Some suggestions aimed to improve our processes and workflows, such as a standardized onboarding process, unified PR pipelines, a performance test, or a Circle CI wallboard.
 Others had a closer look at our products and merchants, e.g. a UX check for integrating apps, an Instore Checkout, or an app for importing products via CSV.

 These questions helped me to decide which topic I'd like to join: